-- General Debt Service Fund (305) To account for the receipt of property taxes to be used for the retirement of the 1988 General Obligation Measure "O" Open Space Bonds, the 1994 Refunding General Obligation Bonds, the 2003 General Obligation Refunding Bonds, and the 2007 Pension Obligation Bonds. - Redlands Public Improvement Corporation Fund (311) To account for the retirement of the 1993 Refunding of the 1986 and 1987 Projects Certificates of Participation, the 1994 Taxable Certificates of Participation (City of Redlands/Wal-Mart Parking Facility), and the 2003 Refunding Lease Revenue Certificates of Participation. - Redevelopment Debt Service Fund (380) To account for the receipt of tax increment and retirement of the 1987 Tax Allocation Refunding Bonds, the 1994 Subordinated Tax Allocation Refunding Bonds, the 1994 Refunding Parking Lease Revenue Bonds, and the 2003A Series Tax Allocation Bonds.
+- General Debt Service Fund (305) To account for the receipt of property taxes to be used for the retirement of the 1988 General Obligation Measure "O" Open Space Bonds, the 1994 Refunding General Obligation Bonds, the 2003 General Obligation Refunding Bonds, and the 2007 Pension Obligation Bonds. - Redlands Public Improvement Corporation Fund (311) To account for the retirement of the 1993 Refunding of the 1986 and 1987 Projects Certificates of Participation, the 1994 Taxable Certificates of Participation (City of Redlands/Wal-Mart Parking Facility), and the 2003 Refunding Lease Revenue Certificates of Participation. - Successor Redevelopment Debt Service Fund (380) To account for the retirement of the 1998 Tax Allocation Refunding Bonds, the 2003A Series Tax Allocation Bonds, and the 2007A Series Tax Allocation Bonds.